Vitamin D deficiency: Pathophysiology

 Decreased exposure of the skin to sunlight is a common cause of vitamin D deficiency.
 People with a darker skin pigment with increased amounts of melanin may have decreased production of vitamin D. Melanin absorbs ultraviolet B radiation from the sun and reduces vitamin D production.
 Sunscreen can also reduce vitamin D production.
 Medications may speed up the metabolism of vitamin D, causing a deficiency.

 The liver is required to transform vitamin D into 25-hydroxyvitamin D. This is an inactive metabolite of vitamin D but is a necessary precursor (building block) to create the active form of vitamin D.

 The kidneys are responsible for converting 25-hydroxyvitamin D to 1,25-hydroxyvitamin D. This is the active form of vitamin D in the body.
 Kidney disease reduces 1,25-hydroxyvitamin D formation, leading to a deficiency of the effects of vitamin D.

 Intestinal conditions that result in malabsorption of nutrients may also contribute to vitamin D deficiency by decreasing the amount of vitamin D absorbed via diet.
 In addition, a vitamin D deficiency may lead to decreased absorption of calcium by the intestines, resulting in increased production of osteoclasts that may break down a person's bone matrix.
 In states of hypocalcemia, calcium will leave the bones and may give rise to secondary hyperparathyroidism, which is a response by the body to increase serum calcium levels.
-The body does this by increasing uptake of calcium by the kidneys and continuing to take calcium away from the bones.
+The body does this by increasing the uptake of calcium by the kidneys and continuing to take calcium away from the bones.
 If prolonged, this may lead to osteoporosis in adults and rickets in children.

 Diagnosis

 The serum concentration of calcifediol, also called 25-hydroxyvitamin D (abbreviated 25(OH)D), is typically used to determine vitamin D status.
 Most vitamin D is converted to 25(OH)D in the serum, giving an accurate picture of vitamin D status.
-The level of serum 1,25(OH)D is not usually used to determine vitamin D status because it often is regulated by other hormones in the body such as parathyroid hormone.
+The level of serum 1,25(OH)D (calcitriol) is not usually used to determine vitamin D status because it often is regulated by other hormones in the body such as parathyroid hormone.
 The levels of 1,25(OH)D can remain normal even when a person may be vitamin D deficient.
 Serum level of 25(OH)D is the laboratory test ordered to indicate whether or not a person has vitamin D deficiency or insufficiency.
 It is also considered reasonable to treat at-risk persons with vitamin D supplementation without checking the level of 25(OH)D in the serum, as vitamin D toxicity has only been rarely reported to occur.